 Equipping people with the skills and knowledge they need to manage their recovery, have hope and gain more control over their lives.

-The recovery programme is dramatically changing the focus of our services by aiming to embed the ethos of recovery into all of our services.
+The recovery programme is aims to embed the ethos of recovery into all of our services.

-An important part of this project is our new recovery college.
+An important part of this project is our recovery college.

 A recovery college is a learning centre, where service users, carers and staff enrol as students to attend courses based on recovery principles.

-Our recovery college, called ARCH Recovery College, opened in September 2014 in Durham.
-This exciting resource is available to TEWV service users, carers and staff in the Durham area.
+Our recovery college, ARCH Recovery College, opened in September 2014 in Durham and is available to TEWV service users, carers and staff in the Durham area.

 The recovery college also offers: